1. What is the Ontario Crown Ward Postsecondary Application Fee Reimbursement Program?

 10. How are current and former Crown wards being made aware of the Ontario Crown Ward Postsecondary Application Fee Reimbursement Program?

 Current and former Crown wards will be made aware of the reimbursement program through Ontario's network of Children's Aid Societies.
-Information is also available on the Ministry of Training, Colleges and Universities website.
-In addition, the Ontario Universities' Application Centre (OUAC) and the Ontario Colleges Application Service (OCAS) will be asked to post program information on their websites for the 2016-17 academic year application cycle.
+Information is also available on the Ministry of Advanced Education and Skills Development website.
+In addition, the Ontario Universities' Application Centre (OUAC) and the Ontario Colleges Application Service (OCAS) will be asked to post program information on their websites for the 2017-18 academic year application cycle.
 Ontario Children's Aid Societies and the Ontario Association of Children's Aid Societies will be asked to post information about the reimbursement program on their websites.